Father James Henry

 Summary of Sexual Abuse Allegations against Father James Henry:

 In late 1987, the Archdiocese of Philadelphia received a report that Father James Henry sexually abused a 15 year old girl who worked in the Holy Cross rectory.
-While the 2005 grand jury report was not specific about when the misconduct occurred, it was likely sometime between 1985 and 1987, while Henry was assigned at Holy Cross.
+While the the Philadelphia 2005 Grand Jury Report report was not specific about when the misconduct occurred, it was likely sometime between 1985 and 1987, while Henry was assigned at Holy Cross.

 Henry was immediately transferred to Our Lady of Lourdes in Philadelphia.
 He was also ordered to undergo a psychological evaluation.
 Based upon what appears to be the Archdiocese of Philadelphia’s standard modus operandi at the time, the referral for a psychological evaluation suggests that Henry admitted to some type of sexual misconduct when informed of the allegation, but we cannot say that with certainty until we have reviewed his personnel files.